markdingo/netstring/README.md

 ## Background

-A netstring is a simple serialization technique where each value is expressed in the form [length] ":" [value] "," where [value] is the payload, [length] is the length of [value] in decimal bytes and the colon and comma are leading and trailing delimiters respectively.
+A netstring is a serialization technique where each value is expressed in the form [length] ":" [value] "," where [value] is the payload, [length] is the length of [value] in decimal bytes and the colon and comma are leading and trailing delimiters respectively.
 An example of the value "The Hitchhiker's Guide to the Galaxy - D.A." encoded as a